BookStackApp/website/content/blog/bookstack-release-v22-03.md

 ### Translations

 We have a new language in this release, Basque!
-This language is still in progress but a big thanks to "Xabi" on Crowdin for starting work on this language!
+Work on this language is still in progress but a big thanks to "Xabi" on Crowdin for starting work on these translations!

 Upon that, we've had lots of updates since the last feature release provided by the wonderful contributors listed below: